MrFums/Valbot/README.md

 8- (Optional) Setup a Discord webhook to get updates to your discord server for when the bot has completed a game.

+## Valbot Premium

+This version of the bot is a variant of Valbot that I work on in my free time.
+The updates or not guaranteed; think of it as my own private version.
+As a thank you for donating, you will be given access to this version of the bot and access to the private discord server.

+Keep in mind that the premium build is not fully finished and is still being worked on.
+There is no promise that premium will continue to be updated as it is classed as a closed project.
+As it is classed as a donation, I will not accept any refund requests under any circumstances.

+If you wish to donate or know more, please send me a message on Discord: `Fums#0888`

+The minimum donation amount to gain access to *Valbot Premium* is 7USD / 6EUR / 5GBP __after fees__.
+Please keep in mind by donating you aren't "buying" access to Valbot Premium; it's merely a way of saying thank you for donating.

 ## Previews